Building DepartmentSidewalk Information

 8:00 am to 4:00 pm - Monday thru Friday (closed on gov’t hoildays)

 All property owners within the City, who have sidewalks along the property line, shall keep such sidewalks in good repair and free from defects, snow, ice, water and other obstructions or dangerous conditions.
 If the sidewalks along the property line become defective, dangerous or obstructed in any way, the Safety-Service Director may issue a notice to the property owner to remove such defects, dangerous conditions or obstructions and properly grade the areas between the sidewalks and edge of the roadway so that water will drain from such sidewalks.
+To speak with someone directly, please call our office or send us an email.

 General Guidelines Requiring Sidewalk Repair or Replacement